Awnder/rplidar_sdk_chicken/instructions.md

 # Developer Guide

 Welcome!
-This instruction file assumes no prior knowledge of this repository and is meant as a guide on how to set the project up for developers.
+This instruction file assumes no prior knowledge of this repository and is meant as a guide on how to set the project up for users.
 If you are looking for developer details, go to [developers.md](./developers.md).

 ## Overview
 This project is split into two parts: